Location: Kirby-le-Soken, Essex

 Download: Yew Trees Easy Read Brochure

-Yew Trees is an Independent Hospital for women living with a learning disability
+Yew Trees is an Independent Hospital providing specialist complex care for women with a personality disorder

-Based in the village of Kirby-le-Soken, Essex, Yew Trees provides assessment and intervention for up to ten women with learning disabilities and complex needs.
+Based in the village of Kirby-le-Soken, Essex, Yew Trees provides assessment and treatment for up to ten women with personality disorders and complex needs.
 The team can also support people with additional mental and physical health needs, those with complex behaviours, as well as people who have been detained under the Mental Health Act.

 Yew Trees is a large period art deco property set in its own grounds within a quiet village location, offering spacious accommodation.
-Yew Trees consists of two elements; a nine bed provision supporting women with learning disabilities and complex needs; and a self-contained bespoke apartment offering 24 hour care and support for one lady who requires more intensive support.
+Yew Trees consists of two elements; a nine bed provision supporting women with personality disorders and complex needs; and a self-contained bespoke apartment offering 24 hour care and support for one lady who requires more intensive support.